 Since launching this blog in 2010 I have immersed myself in literature and documentary films trying to develop further knowledge about topics such as climate change, global warming, sustainability and other causes of environmental problems.

-Recent political events have left me feeling uneasy about the state of the world and in particular what the rise of far right ideology means for our fight against climate change, so in the last few weeks I decided to re-watch some of my favourite environmental documentaries and scheduled viewing for recently released ones that I hadn’t made time for.
-Doing this has given me more peace as I try to find composure in a world so hell bent on pushing the individualist hierarchical ideology.
+Recent political events have left me feeling uneasy about the state of the world and in particular what the rise of far-right ideology means for our fight against climate change, so in the last few weeks I decided to re-watch some of my favourite environmental documentaries and scheduled viewing for recently released ones that I hadn’t made time for.
+Doing this has given me more peace as I try to find composure in a world so hell-bent on pushing the individualist hierarchical ideology.

 This list of documentaries has helped deepen my understanding of environmental issues and has increased my commitment to the environmental cause.
 I hope it does the same for you.

 This groundbreaking 2006 documentary film featuring United States Vice President Al Gore and his campaign to educate citizens about global warming, was the first documentary that I’d watched that really opened up my eyes about our human impact on the natural environment.
 The now infamous hockey stick graph sticks out in my mind when I think about the increase in carbon emissions in the Industrial Age.
-For a comprehensive look into climate change I recommend watching this film.
+For a comprehensive look at climate change, I recommend watching this film.

 The mesmerising visual imagery of this 2009 documentary by photographer and environmentalist Yann Arthus-Bertrand, who is also famous for equally compelling documentaries such as Human and Terra, is what haunted me most about this film.
 It is entirely composed of aerial shots of places across the Earth which propels you to appreciate the variations of our landscape as well as protect the beauty of it.
 The choice of Glenn Close as narrator and the music score creates a haunting effect for this engaging environmental film.
 Highly recommended viewing.

 This 2008 American documentary by Robert Kenner exposes the country’s industrialised food system and its effect on the environment, economy and health of its people.
-The most unsettling part of this film for me is witnessing the large-scale animal factory farms as I am vegetarian and find the mechanisation in our food supply chain and commodification of livestock deplorable.
+The most unsettling part of this film for me is witnessing the large-scale animal factory farms as follow a plant-based diet and find the mechanisation in our food supply chain and commodification of livestock deplorable.
 However what’s also concerning is how processed foods – propped up by government subsidies – have become so cheap which has helped to drive demand for unhealthy food leaving the burden on the health department to deal with.
 The documentary clearly shows how disconnected humans are from how their food is grown and raised, and how Americans will need to demand better food if they are to win the battle against a growing waistline and its negative effects on the natural environment.
 For more details, visit the Food Inc. website.

 This is a nail-biting award-winning documentary about the capture and subsequent slaughter of dolphins in Taiji, a small Japanese village.
 This documentary film will open your eyes to the horror of Japanese fishing and whaling, the corruption within the International Whaling Commission (IWC) and will make you vow never to step foot in a Sea World facility, dolphinarium or other zoo that holds dolphins in captivity.
 Purchase The Cove doco film here.